Continuing Education for Every Medical Doctor and Registered Dietician

 The complete absence of vitamin C in the diet will cause death from the vitamin C deficiency disease scurvy.
 Nobelist Pauling felt that we are all dying a slow death from a low-grade form of scurvy.

-It is a fact that Pauling and associates implicated a sub-clinical vitamin C deficiency, leading to a condition he called chronic scurvy, as the root cause of heart disease.
+It is a fact that Linus Pauling and associates Unified Theory of Heart Disease [*] implicates a sub-clinical vitamin C deficiency leading to a condition Pauling called chronic scurvy.

 Don't Tissues Saturate at 200 mg of Vitamin C?